 In January 2008 all Elsevier-published journals became members of COPE as part of Elsevier’s commitment to providing guidance and support to journal editors in handling actual or suspected infringements of publication ethics.
 Enlisting journals in COPE ensures that our journal editors have an alternative source to refer to when dealing with publishing ethics issues.

 When a complaint is raised, COPE does not attempt to investigate, nor to offer judgment on, the rights or wrongs of specific allegations of research or publication misconduct.
-COPE’s investigations and reports are therefore focused solely on whether the journals involved behaved according to the COPE Code of Conduct.
-COPE has also published Best Practice Guidelines for Journal Editors who are members of the organisation and will investigate complaints against them.
+COPE’s investigations and reports are therefore focused solely on whether the journals involved behaved according to the COPE code of conduct and best practice guidelines for editors.

 COPE members can bring cases to the quarterly COPE Forum for advice.
 The COPE Forum meets in London, UK and is open to members and appropriate guests.
 Invitations and minutes (including advice and follow-up information on all cases discussed) are circulated to all COPE members.
 Attendance is possible in person or by telephone.

-Members are invited to Submit a case in advance, which are anonymised before circulation and then discussed during the Forum, with advice given on appropriate action.
+Members who are signed in, are invited to submit a case in advance, which are anonymised before circulation and then discussed during the Forum, with advice given on appropriate action.
 Members are asked to provide feedback about their cases at subsequent meetings.

 All cases submitted to the Forum (suitably anonymised and without any information about the submitting journal) are entered into the Database.
 This database is accessible to COPE members and may be helpful in answering queries about cases similar to those that have been discussed before.
 It will also form a useful research tool.